lewisl9029/rfcs/text/0000-anonymous-components.md

 };
 ```

-Here's an equivalent implementation without the anonymous component pattern:
+For contrast, here's an equivalent implementation without the anonymous component pattern (again using comments to offer commentary):

 ```js
 import * as React from "react";